tugayalperen/Gradient_following_firmware/cf-firmware-gradient-vu/examples/app_gradient/README.md

 ------
 #### This directory is directly related to the following paper:
-### From Shadows to Light: A Swarm Robotics Approach with Onboard Control for Dynamic Source Seeking in Constrained Environments*
+### 	From Shadows to Light: A Swarm Robotics Approach with Onboard Control for Seeking Dynamic Sources in Constrained Environments*

 ### Citation: